Sriharsha-hatwar/Sriharsha-blog/_posts/2022-01-03-Conditonal-language-modeling-using-cocon.md

 \end{align}
 $$

-Now, for controlled text generation conditioned on an attributed/ a content can be represented by the conditional probablity as :
+Now, for controlled text generation conditioned on an attributed/ a content can be represented by the conditional probability as :

 $$
 \begin{align}